 Prerequisite: STOR 155 or MATH 152.
 The use of mathematics to describe and analyze large-scale decision problems.
 Situations involving the allocation of resources, making decisions in a competitive environment, and dealing with uncertainty are modeled and solved using suitable software packages.
 Fall, Cunningham.

 Prerequisite, STOR 120 or 155.
 Development of basic skill set for data analysis from obtaining data to data carpentry, exploration, modeling, and communication.
 Topics covered include regression, clustering, classification, algorithmic thinking, and non-standard data objects (networks and text data).
 Students may not receive credit for both STOR 320 and STOR 520.
 Lab enrollment required.

 STOR 415 Introduction to Optimization (3)

 Prerequisite: MATH 547.
 Linear, integer, nonlinear, and dynamic programming, classical optimization problems, network theory.
-Spring.
+Fall, Spring.
 Lu, Tran-Dinh.

 STOR 435 Introduction to Probability (MATH 535) (3)

 Prerequisites: MATH 233.
 Introduction to mathematical theory of probability covering random variables; moments; binomial, Poisson, normal and related distributions; generating functions; sums and sequences of random variables; and statistical applications.
 Fall, Spring, Summer.
 Pipiras, Kulkarni, Bhamidi.